MicrosoftDocs/powerapps-docs/powerapps-docs/app-from-sharepoint.md

 ms.custom: mvc
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.date: 01/18/2018
+ms.date: 01/22/2018
 ms.author: mandia

 ---
 # Quickstart: Create an app using SharePoint

-Using a SharePoint Online list, you can automatically create an app within PowerApps.
+This quickstart shows how to automatically create your first app using a SharePoint Online list within PowerApps.
+In this article, you create a new app, select an existing SharePoint Online list, and then see what you created.
 Every generated app automatically includes a screen to browse records, a screen that shows record details, and a screen to create or update records.
 You can then customize the app to suit your needs.
 If you're brand new to PowerApps, this is a quick way to get a working app using your SharePoint data.

-In this article, you create a new app, select an existing SharePoint Online list, and then see what you created.
+To follow this quickstart, you need a SharePoint Online URL that also has a SharePoint list.

 If you're not signed up for PowerApps, [sign up for free](https://web.powerapps.com/signup?redirect=marketing&email=).

-## Prerequisites

-This quickstart uses SharePoint Online.
-So, have SharePoint Online URL that also has a SharePoint list ready.

 ## Sign in to PowerApps